beejjorgensen/cs344_curriculum/README.md

 Written Reflection

-Text submission summarizes key points, vocabulary terms, short sentences, and/or thoughtful questions sparked by the Exploration content.
+Answer the questions in the Reflection section.